m-j-andr/PIC-1-Demo/docs/4-Programming/49-snake/tutorial.md

 ```
 **It also needs to return the old tail position `(7, 7)`**.

-This is to give the other code that uses your code
+This is to give the other code that uses your code,
-(the other pieces of the jigsaw you are completing)
+the other pieces of the jigsaw that you are completing,
 permission to use this grid position for apples.
 If you define `update_snake` correctly except for this part,
 players will be able to "complete" Snake without truly completing it: